Zamiell/stardew-valley/Min-Max_Guide.md

 - Harvest the Starfruit.
 - At 9 AM, go to Pierre's and buy enough [Wheat Seeds](https://stardewvalleywiki.com/Wheat_Seeds) to cover your whole farm.
 - Plant the Wheat Seeds (as a linger crop, which keeps the Deluxe Speed Gro).
+  - Planting them on Summer 28 is only viable if you have the Agriculturist profession.
+Otherwise, this strategy would not work to get 3 batches of pumpkins.

 ### Fall 1